 Joshua Tree National Park, California

-Joshua Tree National Park straddles two of America’s great desserts: The Mojave and Colorado.
-Historically considered an off-season training ground for more ambitious climbs in Yosemite, J-Tree has in modern times become recognized as a climbing destination in its own right.
-The arid climate makes J-Tree accessible throughout the year and its harsh but spectacular scenery make the thousands of short climbs available throughout the area extremely fulfilling.
-With thousands of possible short climbs J-Tree is a destination which offers something to suit every climber.
+Joshua Tree National Park straddles two of America’s great deserts: The Mojave and Colorado.
+Historically considered an off-season training ground for more ambitious climbs in Yosemite, J-Tree has in modern times become recognised as a climbing destination in its own right.
+The arid climate makes J-Tree accessible throughout the year and it’s harsh but spectacular scenery make the thousands of short climbs available throughout the area extremely fulfilling.
+J-Tree is a destination which offers something to suit every climber.